ThunderGamesHK/Basic-Discord.js-Bot-Start/README.md

     To make it run in the console of your Code Editor, preferably Visual Studio Code found here: https://code.visualstudio.com/ []
-    Run These command(s) one at a time: npm install discord.js, npm init [] Here is the docs for Discord.js: https://discord.js.org/#/docs/main/stable/general/welcome []
+    Run These command(s) one at a time: npm install discord.js, npm init [] Here is the docs for Discord.js: https://discord.js.org/#/docs/main/stable/general/welcome [] For a more indepth tutorial go here: https://www.youtube.com/watch?v=tjpsedQ-ZbI